Chapter 16 : What Friends Are For

 I didn’t answer and finished scraping the last of the mess off the table, still without magic, and moved on to another table.
 I didn’t want to give him the satisfaction that he was right and it would be fine to use magic.

-“Why are you in detention too?”
-I asked him.
+“Why are you in detention anyway?”
+I finally asked.
 “I didn’t think Slughorn gave you one.”

 “Nah, this one is from McGonagall.
-She’s run out of things for me to do, and this needed to be done so she’s having me help out other professors.”
+She’s run out of things for me to do, and this needed to be done so she’s having me help out other professors.
+And it’s been really boring, now that James is too busy being in love to have time for fun anymore, so I’m in no hurry.”

 He just shrugged.
 “People keep being in the wrong place at the wrong time.
 And by that, I mean professors keep showing up when I’m in the middle of something like hexing a Slytherin.”